UDICatNCHU/new_kcm/README.md

 ### Prerequisities

-* If you want to use `the English version of KCM`， please download nltk data：`python3 -m nltk.downloader -d /usr/local/share/nltk_data all`
+* en: If you want to use `the English version of KCM`， please download nltk data：`python3 -m nltk.downloader -d /usr/local/share/nltk_data all`
+* ja: `brew install mecab mecab-ipadic`

 ## Install